 Your agency should e-mail you orientation instructions.
 Complete all requirements and gather necessary paperwork that you may need on your first day.
 Read 10 tips for successful travel nurse orientation.

 When starting your travel nurse career, it is common to feel overwhelmed.
 The transition isn’t merely a career change; it’s a lifestyle change.
 It can be daunting to reach outside of your comfort zone.
 However, you might find that change comes easy when you let it.

 Want the FREE Printable Checklist?
-Subscribe to my top secret monthly newsletter!
+Subscribe to my monthly newsletter!